microsoft/mu_basecore/PolicyServicePkg/README.md

 ## Policy Notifications

 Consumers may subscribe to policy updates in multiple ways.
-For end-consumers of a policy they may use the policy GUID in their `DEPEX` for the signal policy, and all other consumers may use the policy notification callbacks.
+For end-consumers of a policy they may use the policy GUID in their `DEPEX` for the signal final policy, and all other consumers may use the policy notification callbacks.

 ### Final Policy Signal Protocol & PPI